| WA8LMF Home Page | Main Ham Radio Page | Main Links Page | Updated 26 October 07 |

 allows external programs to pass data directly to MapPoint in real time via

-Windows DDE (Dynamic Data Exchange) and command MapPoint to draw/plot it in
+Windows DDE (Dynamic Data Exchange), and to command MapPoint to draw/plot it in

 various ways.
 It is this API that allows outside (non-Microsoft) developers to